GoogleCloudPlatform/ops-agent/docs/redis.md

 @@ -0,0 +1,67 @@
 # `redis` Metrics Receiver

-The redis receiver can retrieve stats from your redis server through the [INFO](https://redis.io/commands/info) command
+The redis receiver can retrieve stats from your redis server through the [INFO](https://redis.io/commands/info) command.

 ## Configuration